 Step 5: Installation

-CEA and Prism will work with you to assemble a package of measures, rebates and subsidies, and financing (check out our financing page to learn more about your options).
+CEA and Mass Save will work with you to assemble a package of measures, rebates and subsidies, and financing (check out our financing page to learn more about your options).
 Upon your review and final selection of measures, you will sign an installation contract.
-Prism Consulting will oversee the installation.